-The School Psychology program follows a scientist-practitioner model.
+The School Psychology program at Temple University offers both PhD and Educational Specialist (EdS) degrees, and follows a scientist-practitioner model.
 This model of training emphasizes a school psychologist's basic skills as derived from a thorough understanding of the science of psychology.
 Armed with this understanding of basic psychology, the school psychologist can adapt to changing professional demands and help determine the future of the profession.
-Without this background a psychologist could only serve the role of a technician, and would be poorly equipped to overcome any obstacles or lead new developments in the profession.

 Academic Programs